 The coordinated flight of bird flocks is a pleasant and attractive sight.
-While most previous approaches have focused on animating cluster formations, this paper introduces a technique for animating flocks that fly in certain patterns (socalled line formations).
+We provide a biologicallymotivated technique for modeling and animating bird flocks, which produces plausible and realisticlooking flock animations.
+While most previous approaches have focused on animating cluster formations, this paper introduces a technique for animating flocks that fly in certain patterns, so-called line formations.
 We distinguish between the behavior of such flocks during initiation and their behavior during steady flight.
-We provide a biologically-motivated technique for animating bird flocks, which produces plausible and realisticlooking flock animations.
+Our simulation of the initiation stage is rule-based and incorporates an artificial bird model.
+Our simulation of the steady-flight stage combines a data-driven approach and an energy-savings model.